 A formation always consists of six skiers.
-But as someone might have to drop out from time to time, the Dynamics consist of seven people, so there’s always a potential replacement.
+But as someone might have to drop out sometimes, the Dynamics consist of seven people, so there’s always a potential replacement.
 They also have to be well integrated in the team.
 Because in formation skiing, says Christoph, “you need a degree of trust in the group, you have to rely on the fact that no one will make a mistake.”
-The Dynamics develop this trust during long training sessions, and it can take a good month until they have a choreography, Christophe tells us.
+The Dynamics develop this trust during long training sessions, and it can take a good month until they have a choreography, Christoph tells us.
 “You just have to have the turns in your head, you have to know the order in which it all happens.
 And of course you have to be able to keep count!”

 How do you learn to do it?
 With a range of different tricks, including going through the whole choreography from the very beginning.
 A kind of dry run, like in a dance school.
 Only then can you go out onto the snow.
 But it’s still far from certain that everything will work in sync straightaway, even though nothing is left to chance.
 This is why the Dynamics all use the exact same skis – and although the guys are of different heights, all the skis are the same length.
 Christoph says: “For it to work, the skis all need to have the same radius, otherwise you have no chance.”
 The skis they use, which are provided by Sport Zangerl, are racing slalom skis.
 Christoph: “They are ideal for short radiuses”.
 But there’re not suitable for normal skiing – let alone for deep snow.